 - 1/8 tsp ground or minced dried ginger

 Combine all ingredients in a small jar, and shake lightly with the lid on.
 Double or triple amounts if needed.
-I use this is everything from my coffee (just add a sprinkle to heavy cream and you have a yummy, lower calorie pumpkin spice creamer anytime of year, plus, without all the added sugar!) to pies, cakes, cookies, and scones.
+I use this in everything from my coffee (just add a sprinkle to heavy cream and you have a yummy, lower-calorie pumpkin spice creamer any time of year, plus, without all the added sugar!) to pies, cakes, cookies, and scones.

 - For the frosting: In the bowl of a stand mixer on medium speed, whip two sticks of softened, salted butter for about 2 minutes.
 Once they are fluffy, drop the mixer to medium-low and add 2 1/4 teaspoons of pumpkin pie spice and canned pumpkin.
 When those are mixed in, drop the speed to low and slowly add two of the four cups of powdered sugar, only one cup at a time.

 - After two cups are mixed in (you may need to stop the mixer to scrape down the insides of the bowl with a rubber spatula), add the 4 tablespoons of milk.
 When that is mixed in, add the remaining two cups of powdered sugar.
 Pipe onto cupcakes that have cooled at least ten minutes.
 I used a rose tip to make them look more like little pies.

 The next book in the Harry Potter series is The Chamber of Secrets, which teaches about prejudice, even in the magic world, through mudbloods and a new friend, an elf named Dobby, who warns Harry about the danger of returning to Hogwarts this year.